 Jack Newman recommends taking fenugreek and blessed thistle together in his breastfeeding clinic and writes about dosages here.
 Note, there is sometimes confusion between blessed thistle and milk thistle.
 They are not the same herb but they are both members of the Asteraceae family, both are said to be galactagogues.
 See What is a Galactagogue? for more safety information.

-Fenugreek is widely regarded as helpful for increasing a milk supply however this is not scientifically proven.
+Fenugreek is widely regarded as helpful for increasing a milk supply however this is not scientifically proven, some mothers felt their milk supply reduced with fenugreek.
 As with all herbs and medications there can be side effects or interactions with other drugs when taken at medicinal doses and allergic reactions could be possible.
 The transfer of fenugreek into breast milk is not known, some mothers find their babies are fussier or have a tummy upset when they take fenugreek while breastfeeding.
 Always check with your doctor before taking any herb including fenugreek in medicinal doses.